 - National Archives: Research historical records, census data (released after 100 years), military service records, and immigration documents.
 The catalogue is freely searchable online, with many digitized records available.

-- Probate Search: Check the probate registry for wills and estate records of deceased individuals in England and Wales, with records dating back to 1858.
+- Probate Search: Check the probate registry for wills and estate records of deceased people in England and Wales, with records dating back to 1858.

 Search for People by Name